diogoosorio/blog/content/entries/localhost-svn-setting-up-a-svn-repository.md

 And you now have a working, fully operational repository.
 The third step is to impor your project's current files so that they start getting revised.
-For demonstration purposes, let's imagine that my project is located under&nbsp_place_holder;**/home/diogo/projects/myapp**:
+For demonstration purposes, let's imagine that my project is located under **/home/diogo/projects/myapp**:

     svn import /home/diogo/projects/myapp file:///home/diogo/svnrep/myapp/trunk -m "Initial import."

 So now my repository now has a initial version of all my files.
-But the project folder itself isn't associated with my repository, so you won't be able to _commit_&nbsp_place_holder;new revisions quite yet.
+But the project folder itself isn't associated with my repository, so you won't be able to _commit_ new revisions quite yet.
 First you need to checkout a working version of your repository:

     svn co file:///home/diogo/svnrep/myapp/trunk /home/diogo/projects/myapp_work

 We now have an actual working copy of the repository.
 Future work on the main trunk should be done there.
-Everytime you make a change in a file that's under&nbsp_place_holder;**/home/diogo/projects/myapp_work**, you can simply issue the command:
+Everytime you make a change in a file that's under **/home/diogo/projects/myapp_work**, you can simply issue the command:

     cd /home/diogo/projects/myapp_work